P3b

 The P300 response of different healthy subjects in a two-tone auditory oddball paradigm.
 The plots show the average response to oddball (red) and standard (blue) trials and their difference (black).
 From Surprise response as a probe for compressed memory states.
 These examples show the significant individual variability in amplitude, latency and waveform shape across different subjects.

 The P3b is a subcomponent of the P300, an event-related potential (ERP) component that can be observed in human scalp recordings of brain electrical activity.
-The P3b is a positive-going amplitude (usually relative to a reference behind the ear or the average of two such references) peaking at around 300 ms, though the peak will vary in latency (delay between stimulus and response) from 250 to 500 ms or later depending upon the task and on the individual subject response.
+The P3b is a positive-going amplitude from 250 to 500 ms or later depending upon the task and on the individual subject response.
 Amplitudes are typically highest on the scalp over parietal brain areas.

 The P3b has been a prominent tool used to study cognitive processes for several decades.
 More specifically, this ERP component has played a key role in cognitive psychology research on information processing.
 Generally speaking, improbable events will elicit a P3b, and the less probable the event, the larger the P3b.
 However, in order to elicit a P3b, the improbable event must be related to the task at hand in some way (for example, the improbable event could be an infrequent target letter in a stream of letters, to which a subject might respond with a button press).
 The P3b can also be used to measure how demanding a task is on cognitive workload.